ETHCF/blobkit/CONTRIBUTING.md

 - Open an issue for bugs or feature requests
 - Join discussions for questions about implementation
-- Contact maintainers for security concerns
+- Contact Zak Cole at zcole@linux.com for security concerns or direct support

 ## Recognition